zchee/neovim-wiki/Installing-Neovim.md

 Install from source
 ===================

-If a package is not provided for your platform, see [Building-Neovim](https://github.com/neovim/neovim/wiki/Building-Neovim).
-Once you've built Neovim, install it with the following commands:
+If a package is not provided for your platform, you can build Neovim from source.
+See [Building-Neovim](https://github.com/neovim/neovim/wiki/Building-Neovim) for details.
+If you have the [prerequisites](https://github.com/neovim/neovim/wiki/Building-Neovim#build-prerequisites) then building is easy:

     make
     sudo make install

 For Unix-like systems this installs Neovim to `/usr/local`, while for Windows to `C:\Program Files`.
 Note, however, that this can complicate uninstallation.
 The following example avoids this by isolating an installation under `$HOME/neovim`:

-    rm -r build/
+    rm -r build/  # clear the CMake cache make CMAKE_EXTRA_FLAGS="-DCMAKE_INSTALL_PREFIX=$HOME/neovim"
-    make CMAKE_EXTRA_FLAGS="-DCMAKE_INSTALL_PREFIX=$HOME/neovim"
     make install
     export PATH="$HOME/neovim/bin:$PATH"

-Note that the `rm -r build/` step above is needed if you've built Neovim before, as the install location will be the same as before since CMake caches build information.

 ## Uninstall